“Wa-ha, wa-ha, wa-ha; that’s It, folks!” – Doug Walker

 Now that the story is complete, is the whole endeavor better than the 1990 effort?
 Mostly no, but in some important places, yes.
 Making two parts with considerable running times gives ample breathing room to the events and by comparison makes the other feel rushed.
 The movie-level budget ensures that the production design and effects are on point.
 The ghouls, monsters, and gore terrify, and the environments feel just as threatening.

 But the things it does worse are rather big.
 One huge blunder is with Bill’s wife Audra.
 This character who is supposed to have a larger role and play a part in the climax is reduced to a brief cameo at the beginning.
 What makes matters worse is that cast in the role here is Jess Weixler.
-A phenomenal actress who has been seriously undervalued (see Teeth, The Big Bad Swim, Sister Cities, Free Samples, The Lie…), she would have been a major assert to the third act.
+A phenomenal actress who has been seriously undervalued (see Teeth, The Big Bad Swim, Sister Cities, Free Samples, The Lie…), she would have been a major asset to the third act.
 Such a massive waste of character and talent is just unforgivable.

 Flaws from the preceding film carry over as well.
 The change in time periods, in my view, was the wrong move.
 So much of what’s in the story does not seamlessly translate 30 years forward, not to mention the commentary on those specific eras is now lost.
 A few pretty big characterizations and plot digressions were things that the filmmakers pulled from their rear ends.
 And while Skarsgård does creepy well, he’s nowhere near as good as Tim Curry.